Rrtk2/MSB1015-Assignment-3/README.md

 10) Run this line in terminal: `wget -qO- https://get.nextflow.io | bash`

 #### Usage
-When linux, java and nextflow can be used, download the [Linux files](/Linux_files/).
+When Linux, Java and nextflow can be used, download the [Linux files](/Linux_files/).
-Open terminal in linux, set the Linux files path to the active working directory using `cd /path`.
+Open terminal in Linux, set the Linux files path to the active working directory using `cd /path`.
 For example `cd /mnt/d/Github/MSB1015-Assignment-3/Linux_files/`.

 Afterward, run the following lines.
 These will assess the running time of using 1, 2 and 4 cpus.